ForgeGit/wotlk_demonic_pact_dist/readme.md

 - Algalon: lose ~5s on prepot/tap, single target
 - Kologarn: 0 time lost and precastable, aoe damage since demo locks typically seed there (-> inc chance to proc flare/dc/cloak)

 In theory, procs would happen twice early on, once until 5s, then again after flare/etc have procced.
-This seems to line up with the data too although its much more visible on the algalon plot
+This seems to line up with the data too although its much more visible on the Algalon plot.

 ## Tl;DR